joselado/spinflare/README.md

 The library relies on several Python libraries, a simple way of getting all the dependencies is by installing Anaconda Python.

+## Dependencies
+At least g++ version 6
+### How to install all the C++ dependencies in Ubuntu
+sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+sudo apt-get update
+sudo apt-get install g++-6
+sudo apt-get install liblapack-dev